Serial Number

 - Course RequirementAttending class, reading materials, preparing discussions and presentations

-- Expected weekly study hours after class2-3 hours
+- Expected weekly study hours before and/or after class2-3 hours

 - Office Hour